 Most cashiers work in booths and usually stand behind the counter, and you wouldn’t want to be taking off your shoes in the middle of the day where customers may see them.
 Don’t wear slippers or flip-flops.
 A good pair of sneakers are a better choice.

-3. As a cashier, you will be doing repetitive work.
+3. As a retail cashier, you will be doing repetitive work.

 Scan items, receive money (or credit cards/ checks/ gift cards, depending on where you work), count money, give change, bag items, make sure receipts are signed, and the process starts again and again.
 Be sure you have good manual dexterity, and don’t come to work sleepy or hungry.
 You do not want to be messing up your transactions.